The Difference Between Fairmined Gold and Recycled Gold

 Juraster Supporting Your Recycled Gold

-In Juraster's transformable bespoke design service, we love to redesign your existing jewellery items, from heirlooms to those pieces holding deep sentimentality.
+In Juraster's transformable bespoke design service, we love to redesign your existing jewellery items, from family heirlooms to those pieces which hold deep sentimentality to you.
 Thanks to our specialist workshops we can recycle your own family gold.
 We will take the time to design your jewellery and transform it into beautiful recycled gold and gemstone jewels, crafting new pieces to create new memories all over again.

 “I have recently given Jessica several pieces of jewellery that I just didn’t wear any more.
 Pieces I had inherited and pieces that I had.
 She has transformed all of them into pieces I can now wear everyday, wear for fun and wear forever!
 She is incredibly talented and I can highly recommend her.
 We worked well together as she listened to my ideas and also gave me her thoughts.
 I am thrilled with what she has done for me”.